SurfaceAI/dataset_creation/README.md

-# dataset_creation
+# Dataset creation

-Code to create our test and training data.
+Code to create our test and training data and other relevant statistics.

-## Pre-study: find out mapillary image and tag counts per (mapbox) tile

-*Data for Mapillary and OSM both taken from 20th November 2023.*

 *> a file `mapillary_token.txt` needs to be created that holds the mapillary access token for the API and is placed in the root folder of this repo.*

+*For our run, metadata for Mapillary and OSM both taken from 20th November 2023.*

+## Scripts

+You can find all scripts in the folder `scripts`.

+### Pre-study: find out mapillary image and tag counts per (mapbox) tile

 [`mapillary_image_counts_per_tile.py`](/scripts/mapillary_image_counts_per_tile.py) is a script that queries the mapillary API and creates a csv where each row corresponds to one tile (x,y,z) with center lat / lon and image count information.